-Geographically, the UniverCity community is comprised of several distinct neighborhoods: West Highlands, East Highlands, The Slopes and (University) High Street.
+The UniverCity community is comprised of four distinct neighborhoods: West Highlands, East Highlands, the Slopes and the High Street.

 Nestled among the trees, trails, and streams of Burnaby Mountain, West Highlands offers dramatic views of Burrard Inlet and the North Shore mountains, while offering the convenience of nearby University High Street shops and services, transit, and proximity to SFU.